kevinsupendi/intern-pendi/README.md

 [here](Documentation/manual_setup.md)

-### After setting up (WIP)
+### After setting up
 Assuming you have finished the setup and have a working kubernetes cluster, you can start deploying applications on them.
+There is an ansible script called addons.yml.
+Run the script after cluster configuration is finished to deploy the addons automatically.
 Here is a few suggestions of useful addons and Kubernetes resources :
 - [DNS](Documentation/addons/dns.md)
 - [Kubernetes Dashboard (Optional Heapster)](Documentation/addons/dashboard.md)